-Applications made through UCAS for 2020 entry open on 1 September 2109.
-The closing date for receipt of applications made through UCAS is 15 January 2020 (18.00).
-The closing date for receipt of application forms for 2020 entry to the BA Early Childhood Studies (part-time) is xx January.
-For postgraduate courses, the closing date(s) for receipt of applications is 6 January (for January 2020 start) and 9 September (for September 2020 start).
+Applications made through UCAS for 2021 entry open on 1 September 2020 The closing date for receipt of applications made through UCAS is 29 January 2021 (18.00).
+The closing date for receipt of application forms for 2021 entry to the BA Early Childhood Studies (part-time) is 31 March 2021.
+For postgraduate courses, the closing date(s) for receipt of applications is 6 January (for January 2021 start) and 9 September (for September 2021 start).

 At minimum, entrants must be able to satisfy the General Entrance Requirement of Queen’s University.
 A-level entry requirements for each course are outlined in the relevant course pages.
 For PGCE Early Years, the minimum requirement for admission is an upper second class (2:1) honours degree in the area of early years or a degree with significant early years content.